dunlop-ben/helm-cheat-sheet/README.md

 ##### --dry-run

 Simulate an install.
-Load the chart, parse values.yaml, generate manifest and parse YAML kubernetes object for validation.
-Does not send kubernetes objects to kubernetes.
+Load the chart, parse values.yaml, generate manifest and parse YAML Kubernetes object for validation.
+Does not send Kubernetes objects to Kubernetes.
 Useful for debugging manifests.

+#### helm get manifest

+Fetches the generated manifest for a given release at the time of deployment.

+`helm get manifest [RELEASE NAME]`

+`kubectl` can be used to fetch what is in Kubernetes at the present time.

+Example: `kubectl get deployments [DEPLOYMENT NAME] -o yaml`

 #### helm create